trilitech/tezos-developer-docs/docs/architecture/nodes.md

 The Octez suite, which is an implementation of the Tezos node and other executables, instantiates these principles in the [Octez software architecture](https://tezos.gitlab.io/shell/the_big_picture.html).

+For instructions on running a node, see the tutorial [Run a Tezos node in 5 steps](/tutorials/join-dal-baker).

 ## Protocol and shell

 The software that runs Tezos nodes is split into two main parts: